dhatrisriram/AI-Code-Debugger/README.md

 # AI Code Debugger

-The **AI Code Debugger** is an advanced web application that allows you to debug Python and JavaScript code using the power of the OpenAI API.
+The **AI Code Debugger** is a web application that allows you to debug Python and JavaScript code using the power of the OpenAI API.
 Built with a combination of HTML, CSS, JavaScript, and Express for the backend, this project leverages AI to identify and fix errors in code, providing an enhanced coding experience for developers.

 ## Features